limon768/limon768.github.io/_posts/Portswigger Lab - JWT/2023-02-26-Portswigger-Lab-JWT.md

 ![](https://photos.squarezero.dev/file/abir-images/Portswigger/JWT/8.png)

-NOTE → If you don't want to change your username every time, after intercepting the request send it to repeater.
+NOTE → If you don't want to change your username every time, after intercepting the request send it to the repeater.

 ##  JWT authentication bypass via flawed signature verification

-We can bypass just by changing `alg` parameter to none
+We can bypass this just by changing `alg` parameter to none

 ![](https://photos.squarezero.dev/file/abir-images/Portswigger/JWT/9.png)